 - Metadata: Software manufacturers had significant data definition problems within product suites that compromised integration and controls, often from company acquisitions, while providing rigid localization, especially for languages

-- Government Functions: Our focus enabled us to build comprehensive government functions across the PFM Component Map because, with appropriate horizontal functional, ignoring other markets, and developing on an open system that could support many software stacks
+- Government Functions: Our focus enabled us to build comprehensive government functions across the PFM Component Map with appropriate horizontal functionality, ignoring other markets, and an open system that could support many software stacks

 - Budget Cycle: Our focus enabled us to support the entire budget cycle, making all applications budget-aware